MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

    When the edit result type dialog opens, click on **Edit** next to the result layout section.
 ![Editing Result Layout](media/servicenow-knowledge-connector/edit-result-type-2.png)

-2. Find the items block
-Find the items block containing text property with `shortDescription` and `AccessUrl` values.
+2. Find the items block containing text property with `shortDescription` and `AccessUrl` values.

    ![Editing items block in result type](media/servicenow-knowledge-connector/edit-result-type-3.png)

 3. Edit AccessUrl property

    To change the destination URL, edit the `AccessUrl` part of the text property in the items block.
-For example, if a ServiceNow Knowledge article should be redirected to `https://contoso.service-now.com/sp` where `sp` is the service URL portal prefix, follow the steps below.
+For example, if a ServiceNow Knowledge article should be redirected to `https://contoso.service-now.com/sp` where `sp` is the service URL portal prefix, follow these steps.

    **Original value** | **New value**
    --- | ---